 Cornmeal gluten, commonly referred to as corn gluten meal (CGM), is the by-product of corn wet milling.
 It is used to feed cattle, fish, dogs, and poultry.
-Cornmeal is known as a natural substitute for chemical pre-emergent herbicides.
-Using cornmeal as weed killer is a great way to eradicate weeds without the threat of toxic chemicals.
+Gluten meal is known as a natural substitute for chemical pre-emergent herbicides.
+Using this cornmeal as weed killer is a great way to eradicate weeds without the threat of toxic chemicals.
 If you have pets or small children, gluten meal is a great option.

 Gluten Cornmeal as Weed Killer

 Perennial weeds will not be damaged either.
 They pop back up year after year because their roots survive under the soil over winter.
 Some of these include:

-However, cornmeal will stop the seeds that these weeds shed in the summer so that the weeds will not increase.
-With consistent use of cornmeal products, these weeds will gradually decline.
+However, cornmeal gluten will stop the seeds that these weeds shed in the summer so that the weeds will not increase.
+With consistent use of gluten meal products, these weeds will gradually decline.

 How to Use Cornmeal Gluten in the Garden

 Be sure to follow the application instructions on the package and apply before weeds start to grow.
 Sometimes this can be a very tight window but is best done in early spring.
 Be sure to wait to apply in flower and vegetable beds where seeds are sown at least until the seeds are grown up a bit.
 If applied too early, it can prevent these seeds from sprouting.